25 Words to Know When Discussing Autism

 A change from one environment or activity to another.
 Transitions can be hard for a person with autism.
 It sometimes helps if warnings are given before a transition.

 Often mistaken as temper tantrums, meltdowns are common with people who have autism and are typically not anger-infused.
 Instead, it is the body’s way of reacting to a confusing or over-stimulating situation.
 Meltdowns can be loud or they can be very quiet.

-Repetitive behavior, such as the spinning of objects, vocal echoes, or other repetitive actions, that people with autism commonly partake in to alleviate the stressors of overstimulation.
+Repetitive behavior (such as the spinning of objects, rocking back and forth, clapping), vocal echoes, or other repetitive actions that people with autism commonly partake in to alleviate the stressors of overstimulation.

 To leave without permission or without letting others know where you are going, and without processing the dangers/risks involved in leaving.
 Elopement is a great concern in the autism community.